- Add support level on Plugin Manager table alongside the plugin name in the Jenkins LTS Update Manager UI (FNDJEN-3095)

 - Individual masters can now modify opt-out option (CTR-2542)

 Prior to this change, users could only configure masters to opt out of having security managed by operations center.
-With this update, users can configure masters to have authentication and authorization or just authentication managed by operations center by default, but also have select masters manage security independent of operations center or if they are using Configuration as Code (CasC) for Controllers, manage the role-based access control (RBAC) groups and roles as code for given masters.
+With this update, users can configure masters to have authentication and authorization or just authentication managed by operations center by default, but also have select masters manage security independent of operations center or if they are using Configuration as Code, manage the role-based access control (RBAC) groups and roles as code for given masters.

 See Configuring options for individual masters for more information.